mspuckit/CleanTidyData/CodeBook.md

 <pre>
 subjectnumber		Subject number.
 Integer between 1-30 Activityname		Activity performed by the subject.
 String and one of the following values:
-WALKING			The STD and MEAN values for each subject per WALKING_UPSTAIRS	activity take as the average.
+WALKING				The following applies to columns 3-81: The STD and MEAN values for each subject per WALKING_UPSTAIRS		activity take as the average.
 79 in total.
-WALKING_DOWNSTAIRS	For units see original documentation:
+WALKING_DOWNSTAIRS		For units for the 3-81 columns see original documentation:
-SITTING			The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
-STANDING		The gyroscope units are rad/seg.
+SITTING				For columns 3-81: The units used for the accelerations (total and body) are STANDING			'g's (gravity of earth -> 9.80665 m/seg2).
+The gyroscope units are rad/seg.
 LAYING
 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y